Find the fake ball in 3 weighs—9 balls 1 different weight puzzle

 Dividing 6 suspect balls into three groups each with 2 balls follow our earlier strategy,

-This reduces the sizes of three splits of 6 to 2, 2 and 2 keeping the sizes of split groups to the minimum.
+This reduces the size of three parts of 6 to 2, 2 and 2, and this is the smallest size of the part groups.

 In this second weighing, each pan has exactly same combination of ball types,

 Each pan has one L marked ball that can only be the lighter one if found fake, and one R marked ball that can only be the heavier one if found fake.